microsoft/Azure-Analytics-and-AI-Engagement/CDP-Retail/Before-Starting.md

     ```PowerShell
     ./01-environment-setup.ps1
     ```

-    You will be prompted to specify the size of the data you want to populate into the Sales table.
+    If you are running your automation on a local environment to populate 30 billion rows data, you will be prompted to specify the size of the data you want to populate into the Sales table.
 You can either chose the small data size with 3 million records, or the large data size with 30 billion records.
 Choosing 30 billion records will have the script scale your SQL Pool to DW3000c during data transfer, which might take up to 4 hours.

     ![The Azure Cloud Shell window is displayed with the choices of different data sizes that can be loaded into the environment by the script.](media/setup-guide-data-size.png)